manikantaviswas/amazon-dashboard/README.md

 This is a static **Amazon Clone** frontend project created using **HTML** and **CSS**.
 It replicates the layout and design of the Amazon homepage, focusing on responsiveness, UI components, and basic user interaction visuals.

-## 🌐 Live Demo
-*You can host this project on GitHub Pages or Netlify and add the link here.*

 ## 📸 Screenshots

 <img width="1365" height="648" alt="image" src="https://github.com/user-attachments/assets/abd76691-49c8-4645-9531-2bc28ac00ec0" />